Enhanced Skills in Palliative Care Program

 The full-time training period typically extends from July 1 to June 30 annually and is designed to lead to a certificate of added competency.
 Residents are remunerated at the PGY3 level according to the Maritime Resident Doctors Collective Agreement.

 To be eligible for the Enhanced Skills program at Dalhousie you must be a:

 - family practice trainee who will be successfully completing their two year residency, or

 - a practicing certified family physician (CCFP)

 On completion of the program, the physician will be able to act as a valued resource to their practice community, and is eligible to receive a Certificate of Added Competence in Palliative Care from the CFPC.

-PLEASE NOTE: The Dalhousie Palliative Medicine Enhanced Skills Program is funded solely for graduates of Family Medicine programs who have who qualify for licensure in Canada and who have achieved their CCFP.
+PLEASE NOTE: The Dalhousie Palliative Medicine Enhanced Skills Program is accredited only for for graduates of Family Medicine programs who have who qualify for licensure in Canada and who have achieved their CCFP.
 The program, when taking applicants, is open to both new CCFP graduates and welcomes family physicians returning to training practice.